-I’ve got a “free day” in Rome before the rest of the family arrives… a Google search for the best walks around Rome leads me to Tivoli.
-It’s less than an hour away, and seems to offer the opportunity for some short walks, as well as Villa Gregoriana with its waterfalls and grottoes.
+I’m heading to Tivoli for a day, as I’ve got a “free day” in Rome before the rest of the family arrives… Tivoli being where a Google search for the best walks around Rome leads me to.
+Tivoli is less than an hour away from Rome, and seems to offer the opportunity for some short walks, as well as a visit to Villa Gregoriana with its waterfalls and grottoes.
 (There’s also Villa D’Este and Villa Adriana, both UNESCO World Heritage sites, which I don’t have time to visit.)

 The best project for diverting the river was judged to be that of Clemente Folchi, who proposed a digging a tunnel through Monte Catillo.
 A short diversion from the main path through Villa Gregoriana leads to the exit of the twin 300-metre tunnels, known as the Cunicoli Gregoriani (Gregorian Tunnels).
 They vary from 10 metres in width at the entrance to 7.20m at the exit.

 The massive project to divert the river moved the course of the Aniene, and shifted the falling point of the water away from the residential area.
 Even during a relatively dry period, the flow of water is pretty impressive.

 Slightly further down the main route are the remains the Villa of the Roman patrician Manlius Vopiscus.
 The villa was built in limestone, and the ruins that can be seen formed the foundations of the residence.
 A flood in 105BC destroyed part of the town, and swept away the villa.